 In terms of financing, the government ensures credit facilities and offers various tax incentives.
 The industries generating employment opportunities in impoverished areas are also backed by the state’s financial institutions.4 The Export Credit Agencies (ECAs) of China have backed exporters from these industries.
-The rise in China’s export earnings over the last few decades is one of the major sources of its economic rise.
+The rise in its export earnings over the last few decades is one of the major sources of the economic superpower status of China.

 China’s Objectives and Policy Interventions

 China’s development strategy includes the objective of social well-being.
 The efforts made by Chinese authorities was to ensure their success helped them in achieving the overall social development objectives.
 A key positive aspect of the infant industry argument is that it supports employment generation.
 Beijing’s strategy of supporting its small and upcoming industries has been extremely effective in combatting poverty and unemployment in the world’s most populated country.

 Limited productive capabilities in developing countries prevent producers to establish themselves.
 Thus, a deliberate effort is required to overcome these challenges.
 Public policy interventions are necessary to enhance the capacity of local producers along with investments in infrastructure and improvement of social institutions.